MrGo1d/ExchangeBot/README.md

 			            * * *
-This is a simple bot for residents of Belarus that is needed to get the current exchange rate and track the progress of trading on the currency exchange.
+This is a simple bot for residents of Belarus that is needed to get the current exchange rate and track the progress of trading on the currency exchange (cut.png for example).
 Many foreigners may not understand such concerns, but when your salary can shrink by a few percent per day, this is a good reason to know the situation in the foreign exchange market.
 Traditionally, Belarusians trust the US dollar the most.